robcarver17/pysystemtrade/docs/IB.md

 conn.ib
 ```

-You can use this directly if you are familiar with ib_insync eg `conn.ib.positions()`, but normally this would be used by the IB client objects.
+You can use this directly if you are familiar with ib-insync eg `conn.ib.positions()`, but normally this would be used by the IB client objects.

 ### Make multiple connections